(Originally published in July 2017; Updated in November 2024)

 The study author said that osteoarthritis has long been incorrectly identified as a wear-and-tear disease of aging, but in fact it can be controlled and its onset prevented with a healthy diet and lifestyle that can alter the metabolism of cells and tissues.
 This study was published in the May 2017 issue of Nature Reviews Rheumatology.
 The full study details can be read now at https://tinyurl.com/m57x9os cost-free.

 The researchers suggested that reducing PM2.5 emission should be an urgent public health priority and the worst offenders such as diesel vehicles should be addressed with policy measures.
-This research was presented May 26, 2017 in Prague at EuroCMR 2017, the Cardiovascular Magnetic Resonance conference, but has not yet been published.
+This research was presented May 26, 2017 in Prague at EuroCMR 2017, the Cardiovascular Magnetic Resonance conference.

 After reviewing 18 studies, the researchers found that people who use mind-body interventions exhibit the opposite effect: a decrease in production of NF-kB and cytokines, leading to a reversal of the pro-inflammatory gene expression pattern and a reduction in the risk of inflammation-related diseases and conditions.
 In other words, these mind-body activities leave a molecular signature in our cells that reverses the effect that stress or anxiety would have had on the body by changing how our genes are activated, steering our DNA processes down a path that improves well-being.